-It’s so easy to resize images in Adobe Illustrator.
+It’s so easy to resize your artwork in Adobe Illustrator.
 Even though there’s a specific tool for it, the Scale Tool, honestly, I barely use it because using the bounding box to resize works perfectly fine.

 I do use the Transform panel to resize when I know the size requirement for the images because using the bounding box or scale tool is hard to get the exact size value.About June Escalada